wso2/docs-is/en/includes/guides/api-authorization.md

         </tr>
         <tr>
             <td><b>Scope (Permission)</b></td>
-            <td>The value that acts as the scope when requesting an access token.
-This value should be similar to the scope value in your application.</td>
+            <td>Defines an action for your API resource.
+This value should match the scopes defined in your application.
+(Applications use this scope to request for an access token).</td>
         </tr>
         <tr>
             <td><b>Display Name</b></td>